 Charts, graphs, and forms - We encourage authors to submit charts, graphs, forms (especially forms!) and the like that make your article easier to understand, underscore important points, or otherwise serve readers’ interest.

 Biography - Include a one-sentence biography of yourself, including your e-mail address unless you don't want it published.
 Again, see recent issues for examples.

 Author photos - We welcome your color photos, but make sure they’re high resolution enough for print (i.e., don’t just copy and paste them from LinkedIn or your website).
 For best results, email us 3" x 5" JPEGs at 300 dpi resolution.

 Copyright - The Illinois State Bar Association requires all Illinois Bar Journal authors to transfer copyright ownership of their articles to the ISBA by signing our copyright transfer form.

-Send the article as an e-mail attachment to Mark Mathewson at firstname.lastname@example.org.
+Send the article in Word format as an e-mail attachment to Pete Sherman at email@example.com.
 Please include your complete contact information, including e-mail and office and home telephone numbers.
-Also contact Mark if you have questions about how the process works, whether your topic is appropriate, and the like.
+Also contact Pete if you have questions about how the process works, whether your topic is appropriate, and the like.